fromheten/Komiform/Readme.md

 Komiform is a library for sharing code.

-Until now the smallest unit of code being shared is "library".
-Komiform aims to change that, and make it so that the smallest unit of code to share is the function, or even a form.

 It has 2 functions of intrest - `publish!` and `get-form`.

 * `publish!` takes a Clojure form and uploads it, giving you a hash of the form back.
 The hash is the globally unique ID of your form.
 No 2 forms can ever have the same ID.
 That is why hashes are better than names, for identification.